|

 Nevertheless Christie, as in all twelve of these lesser Labors, makes the connection work.
 Since I carry among my own inseparable mental baggage, Carl Barks' distinctive treatment of Harpy-like bird-women in his classic Scrooge McDuck adventure, "The Golden Fleecing", I took a perhaps atypical delight in this particular Christie story.

-No, not a novel; but a collection thoroughly solid and neat thusly rather resembling Hercule Poirot himself which I found quite enjoyable.
+So Agatha Christie's own The Labors of Hercules is not a novel, and designedly not of antique mythological stature; instead it is a collection thoroughly solid and neat, and even thought-provoking — thusly rather resembling Hercule Poirot himself — which I find quite enjoyable.